Drinking Water State Revolving Fund (DWSRF) Loan Program

 6. How much funding is available?

 Whether you are seeking financial assistance for smaller projects to large scale capital improvement projects, the DWSRF can assist with your financing needs.
-The DWSRF program has the capacity to lend approximately $250 million annually.
+For State Fiscal Year 2020, at least $250 Million is available under the DWSRF for all financing options including $30 Million in principal forgiveness.
+The total amount available is based on a 10-year average capacity of $250 Million from SFY 2020 to SFY 2029.

 For current detailed information regarding funds available, please see the DWSRF Intended Use Plan located on the upper right side of this webpage.

 7. What if an entity requires funding over a period of time for a project?